jdevuyst/comprehend/README.md

 Behind the scenes mutable indexed sets maintain a ref to a regular (immutable) indexed set.
 Use the functions `cm/conj!`, `cm/disj!`, `cm/mark!`, and `cm/unmark!` to update mutable indexed sets.
 Use `deref` (or `@`) to obtain the backing immutable container.

 Upon instantiation it is possible to configure mutable sets to load and save data via a custom function.
 When given no arguments, the function should return a sequence to load into the indexed set.
-Whenever the mutable indexed set is modified, the function is called with two arguments—the updated immutable indexed set and a changelog.
+Whenever the mutable indexed set is modified, the function is called in a separate thread with two arguments—the updated immutable indexed set and a changelog.

 ```clojure
 (defn f